NORTH PENN - AREA 6

 What Is Being Done to Clean Up the Site?

-The site is being addressed through federal, state and PRP actions.
+The site is being addressed through federal, state and Potentially Responsible Party (PRP) actions.
+Cleanup of the site is divided into three Operable Units, as described below:

 What Is the Current Site Status?